Demonstration of a Field-Effect Three-Terminal Electronic Device with an Electron Mobility Exceeding 40 Million cm^2/(Vs)

 \textit{Future outlooks and concluding remarks.} We now turn our attention to the potential technological and scientific implications of this work.
 As previously mentioned, recent advances in MBE growth have produced a new generation of GaAs/AlGaAs 2DEGs with electron mobility reaching $57 \times 10^6$ cm$^2$/(Vs) \cite{chung2022}.
 While not always the definitive figure-of-merit, it is established that increased electron mobility (and reduced disorder) enables new quantum phases and phenomena.
 For example, prior work on cleave-edge overgrown 2DEGs revealed spin-charge separation in one-dimensional quantum wires due to Luttinger liquid physics \cite{Yacoby2005}, and the $\nu = 12/5$ fractional quantum Hall state, believed to be a Read-Rezayi state with Fibonacci-sequence-derived quantum statistics \cite{Rezayi2009}.
 The latter is particularly relevant for fault-tolerant quantum computation as it could serve as a topological qubit platform with universal quantum computing properties \cite{Nayak2008}.
 Progress toward this topological quantum computation approach has historically been hindered by the difficulty of preserving such delicate quantum states through the clean-room processing required for device fabrication.
 Our mechanical flip-chip approach, which maintains pristine electron mobility without degradation and comparable pinch-off thresholds to conventional methods, now demonstrates that this limitation can be overcome.\\

-This advance is likely to impact field-effect devices broadly, enabling the fabrication of quantum wires, dot or anti-dot arrays, and electron interferometers with unprecedented ultra-high electron mobility.
-Moreover, our approach extends beyond GaAs/AlGaAs and could also be applied to other 2DEG materials, such as exfoliated graphene or future systems that may surpass GaAs/AlGaAs in performance.
+This advance is likely to impact field-effect devices broadly, enabling the fabrication of quantum wires, dot or anti-dot arrays, and electron interferometers with unprecedented ultra-high electron mobility and could extend beyond GaAs/AlGaAs and be applied to other 2DEG materials.
+In this spirit of fabricating electronic devices with unprecedented quality, we mention recent work in graphene \cite{Geim2025} where electron mobility exceeding 50 million cm$^2$/$(\text{Vs)}$ were fabricated using proximity gates, albeit with electron density much lower than in our work, {\it i.e.} in the $\sim 10^{7}-10^8$ cm$^{-2}$ range.
+Our work could also potentially proved important for future materials platforms that could surpass current state-of-the-art 2DEGs in terms of low disorder and device performance.
 While engineering studies are ongoing, this method shows promise for low-temperature electronic devices of exceptional quality, including potentially HEMT amplifiers with superior electron mobility -- of interest for the growing field of cryogenic quantum computation. \\

 \textit{Acknowledgments.} This work has been supported by NSERC (Canada), PromptInnov/MEI (Qu\'ebec), MITACS, FRQNT-funded strategic clusters INTRIQ (Québec) and Montr\'eal-based CXC.
 The Princeton University portion of this research is funded in part by the Gordon and Betty Moore Foundation’s EPiQS Initiative, Grant GBMF9615.01 to Loren Pfeiffer.
 Sample fabrication was carried out at the McGill Nanotools Microfabrication facility, in the clean room complex of Polytechnique Montr\'eal, and at the Institut Interdisciplinaire d’Innovation Technologique (3IT) facility at the University of Sherbrooke.
 We thank M. Abbasi and K. Bennaceur for their contributions to the project, and S. Ren\'e de Cotret, R. Talbot, R. Gagnon, and J. Smeros for technical assistance.
 Finally, we thank M.P.
 Lilly and S.J.
 Addamane for insightful discussions. \\